 Petaluma Bounty is transforming our food system by creating solutions that increase low-income consumers’ purchasing power of locally grown fresh produce; making the healthy choice easier.
-As mentioned above, LAFI’s improve community food security by empowering low-income customers to purchase healthy food from small scale farmers; benefiting community health, economic viability of small scale farmers, our local economy and the environment.
+Nutrition incentives improve community food security by empowering low-income customers to purchase healthy food from small scale farmers; benefiting community health, economic viability of small scale farmers, our local economy and the environment.

-Over the past ten years, Petaluma Bounty attempted a number of initiatives including sliding scale farm stands, Mobile Market, harvest cards, Sponsor-a-box, and others with varying success.
-Starting in 2014, we coined the term, “LAFI’s” (still open to suggestions) and started providing technical assistance to other organizations and communities.
+Over the past ten years, Petaluma Bounty attempted a number of initiatives including sliding scale farm stands and CSA, Mobile Market, harvest cards, Sponsor-a-box, produce prescriptions and others with varying success.
+Starting in 2014, we started providing technical assistance to other organizations and communities wanting to implement similar models.

 - Farmers’ Market L.I.F.E.: Also known as a “matching program”, Farmers’ Market L.I.F.E.
 (Local Incentive for Food and Economy) incentives make locally grown, fresh food more affordable to CalFresh (food stamp) customers because it “matches” what they normally spend at the farmers’ market up to a $10 or $20 maximum.
-Petaluma Bounty currently administers the Market Match Incentive Program at 13 markets and 15 outlets with two in Marin and 11 in Sonoma County.
+Petaluma Bounty currently administers the Market Match Incentive Program at 15 markets in Sonoma and Marin Counties, averaging a distribution of $8,000 per month.

 - Produce Prescription Program: A one-time $10 voucher for PHC patients that are CalFresh (foodstamp) eligible to be redeemed at the Bounty “Farmacy”.
 Along with the voucher, participants are provided information on how to connect to longer term Local Food Access Incentives as well as other free and reduced cost healthy food programs.